quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Path Identifier: An identifier of the path, which is formatted as shown in {{fig-path-identifier-format}}.

 - Identifier Type: Identifier Type field is set to indicate the type of path identifier.
-  - Type 0: Refer to the connection identifier used by the sender of the control frame when sending data over the specified path.
+  - Type 0: Refer to the sequence number of the received packets' DCID over that specific path seen by the sender of the control frame.
 This method SHOULD be used if this connection identifier is non-zero length.
 This method MUST NOT be used if this connection identifier is zero-length.
-  - Type 1: Refer to the connection identifier used by the receiver of the control frame when sending data over the specified path.
+  - Type 1: Refer to the sequence number of the sent packets' DCID over that specific path used by the sender of the control frame.
 This method MUST NOT be used if this connection identifier is zero-length.
   - Type 2: Refer to the path over which the control frame is sent or received.
 - Path Identifier Content: A variable-length integer specifying the path identifier.